 You can ask Colleen Faulkner for more information on the study or if you have any questions or concerns.
-She can be reached by mail, email, or by calling (902) 442-2882 or (709) 468-7943 collect, or by emailing colleen.faulkner@msvu.ca.
+She can be reached by mail, email, or by calling collect, or by emailing colleen.faulkner@msvu.ca.
 You do not have to give your name-just tell her that you have a question about the CF study.
 You can also call the associate investigator, Janette Taper, at (902) 457-6256.
 You do not have to give your name-just tell Colleen or Janette that you have a question about the CF study.

 You can also talk to someone who is not involved with the study at all, but can let you know your rights as a participant in a research study.
-This person can be reached through: Office of the Human Investigation Committee (HIC) at (709) 777-6974 or by Email at hic@mun.ca.
-You can also contact the Acting Chair of the Mount Saint Vincent University Research Ethics Board by phone at (902) 457-6350.
+This person can be reached through: Office of the Human Investigation Committee (HIC) at the study of the Board or by Email at the study of the Acting Chair of the Mount Saint Vincent University Research Ethics Board by phone at (902) 457-6350.